Reference

 TulipaClustering.find_representative_periodsMethod

 Finds representative periods via data clustering.
+Honors custom column names via layout (defaults to (:period, :timestep, :value)).

-• clustering_data: the data to perform clustering on.
+• clustering_data: long-format data to cluster.

 • n_rp: number of representative periods to find.

-• drop_incomplete_last_period: controls how the last period is treated if it is not complete: if this parameter is set to true, the incomplete period is dropped and the weights are rescaled accordingly; otherwise, clustering is done for n_rp - 1 periods, and the last period is added as a special shorter representative period
+• drop_incomplete_last_period: controls how the last period is treated if it is not complete: if this parameter is set to true, the incomplete period is dropped and the weights are rescaled accordingly; otherwise, clustering is done for n_rp - 1 periods, and the last period is added as a special shorter representative period.

 • distance: semimetric used to measure distance between data points.